dotnofoolin/vuezee/README.md

-# vuezee - Yahtzee implemented in Vue for fun (no profit).
+# Vuezee - Yahtzee implemented in Vue for fun (no profit).

 ## Project setup
 ```